-. vame

-Firm

-Street

-CityState
+.State.

 (A. F. 9-28)

-La company of the second states and

 GALVANIZED Iron for Cornices, Marquises, and Skylights" is a new book that you will find invaluable in every-day practice.
 It comes to you free, with the compliments of ARMCO.

 Here is an informative book designed especially for the busy architect, and prepared with his every possible requirement in mind.
 Between its covers is a veritable wealth of information on practical construction details of various types of cornices, marquises, and skylights.
 Specifications are suggested.
 Finally, there is a special chapter devoted to the economy of rust-resisting pure iron.